euroargodev/argopy/docs/advanced-tools/stores/argofloat.rst

     # af = ArgoFloat(WMO, host='s3')     # Shortcut for s3://argo-gdac-sandbox/pub

-Note that in order to include dataset from the auxiliary GDAC folder, you need to specify it with the ``aux`` argument at the instantiation of the class:
+Note that in order to include datasets from the auxiliary GDAC folder, you need to specify it with the ``aux`` argument at the instantiation of the class:

 .. ipython:: python